Overseas Student Health Cover

 Be aware that while OSHC represents excellent value in health insurance, it does not cover every medical circumstance or cost.
-You should note the exclusions given in the policy document and benefits.
+You should note the exclusions given in the policy information document and benefits.
 We may not pay some or all of the costs for other services.
 For further information, please refer to Understanding Your Health Cover| OSHC | Bupa and the Important Information Guide.

-What are the OSHC arrangements at Western Sydney?
+New OSHC arrangements at Western Sydney University

 As a student visa holder you will need to have a valid Overseas Student Health Cover (OSHC) for the entire duration of your student visa.
 This is a requirement of the Department of Immigration and Border Protection (DIBP), for more information visit Student Visa Conditions.

 Once you have purchased OSHC you will be guaranteed health cover from the time of your arrival in Australia on a student visa.
-Please refer to your offer letter for the OSHC.
+Please refer to your offer letter for OSHC Information.

 If your cover expires you should immediately renew it as having a current OSHC is a condition of your student visa.
-If you extend your visa you are required to renew your OSHC for the remaining period of your visa as it remains a requirement for the duration of your student visa.All continuing and commencing students should note that upgrades are available.
-Upgrade options (dental care, travel insurance etc) are available by purchasing the upgrade directly from Allianz Partners.
-A brochure outlining the policy will be sent to you with your letter of offer.
-Allianz Partners also provides 24 hour Emergency Helpline on 1800 814 781.
+If you extend your visa you are required to renew your OSHC for the remaining period of your visa as it remains a requirement for the duration of your student visa.
+You can contact Bupa for assistance to purchase OSHC.

 What if I'm from Belgium, Norway or Sweden?